 Plus, I reasoned when the show became particularly convoluted, how could I stop watching when everyone I knew — and I mean everyone — was watching Lost at the same time?
 Given the inherent collectivity of the Lost experience, I knew if I fell behind schedule a week, I ran the risk of hearing a plot twist before I was ready.

 Eventually, a juicy spoiler popped in my face, as I knew it would.
-During season 3, I skipped an episode in which my favorite character happened to die.
+During season 3, I skipped an episode in which my favourite character happened to die.
 My Lost acquaintance, with whom I discussed the show but couldn’t really stand to discuss anything else, shouted at me from across the hallway.

 “Can you believe [fill in beloved character’s name] died?”